NeuraLegion/run-scan/README.md

 ### `crawler_urls`

-**Required**.
+**Required** if the discovery type is set to `crawler`.
 Target URLs to be used by the crawler to define the attack surface.

 _Example:_